Xiaoyu006/trajectory-prediction-iecon2020/README.md

 ## Data preprocessing

-Run the following commands to preprocess the data.
+Run the following commands in order to preprocess the data.

 `python data_pieces_selection.py`